 6c.
 Listen To Your Body

 It doesn't matter what type of bar you're using if it's leaving your skin feeling tight, dry, or itchy, it's not the right product for you.
 The right bar will leave your skin feeling clean and refreshed, but not stripped.
 Just because a bar works wonders for your friend, doesn't necessarily mean it's right for you.
 Everyone's skin is unique and reacts differently to soap and cleansers.
 If possible, try out samples of products before you purchase them (we provide free samples upon request).
 Really pay attention to how your skin feels, not just immediately after you're finished washing but after using the product for several days or weeks.

-Your NHS dermatologist is an expert on skin, so will have some great suggestions for you.
+So, which is the best soap bar for skin?
+Well, your NHS dermatologist is an expert on skin, so will have some great suggestions for you.
 But to sum up, one type of bar soap isn't inherently better or worse than any other.
 Some true soap bars are gentle and some are drying; some syndet bars are gentle and some are drying.
 Don't get too worried trying to identify what type of bar you're using.
-If you like the way a soap bar makes your skin feel, you like the scent, and the price, then it's good for you.
+If you like the way a soap bar makes your skin feel, you like the scent, and the price and your not suffering adverse effects, then it's good for you.